Daniel-Davies/13-RoboFarm/docs/proposal.md

 ## Evaluation Plan
--metrics
--baseline
--expected improvement
--data used to evaluate

 The primary metric evaluating the performance of our agent will be the total amount of wheat collected during the testing period.
 A possible secondary metric could be how many seeds were used, allowing the agent to learn efficient seed usage.
 The baseline farming performance to start comparing against will be a completely random agent - one that simply randomly distributes the seeds across the given grid.
 With a fully trained model, we expect to be able to improve the baseline performance by 50%.
 The trained agent and baseline model will be tested and compared on a large set of grids representing farming plots.
 Each grid will be designed to illustrate certain in-game farming mechanics.